Chamara-Wijepala/shopping-cart-v2/README.md

 # fakestore

-This is an e-commerce site I built for my portfolio.
-I've already built one before, but I wasn't really satisfied with that so I built one again.
+An e-commerce site that consumes an API to mock it's product list.

 [Live Demo](https://chamara-wijepala.github.io/shopping-cart-v2/)